 Background

-One approach involving psychedelics is called microdosing, in which a person ingests a sub-therapeutic dose of a particular psychedelic to receive the benefits without the hallucinogenic effects.
-Previously, microdosing was made difficult by the criminalization of psychedelic drugs.
-These substances were illegal, making obtaining them tricky.
+One approach involving psychedelic dosage is called microdosing, where a person ingests a sub-perceptual dose of a particular psychedelic medicine to receive the benefits of the substance, without the full-blown psychedelic effects.
+Previously, access to microdosing was made difficult by the criminalization of psychedelic drugs.
+These substances have been federally illegal for decades, making obtaining them challenging.

-Furthermore, as licensed centers do not provide them, there was no regulation regarding the dosage or ingredients.
 Oregon passed a similar ballot in 2020, making it the first state to legalize psilocybin.
-The ballot measure in neighboring Oregon allowed the manufacture, delivery, and administration of psilocybin in certified centers.
-The passing of proposition 122 made legal psychedelics similarly accessible to Colorado residents.
+The ballot measure in neighboring Oregon allowed the manufacture, sale, and administration of psilocybin in certified centers.
+The passing of Proposition 122 made psychedelics similarly accessible to Colorado residents.

-When this ballot measure passed in Colorado in November 2022, it legalized natural psychedelic substances statewide (with caveats).
+When this ballot measure passed in Colorado in November 2022, it legalized natural psychedelic medicines statewide (with caveats).
 Previously, Denver became the first city in the United States to decriminalize one psychedelic, psilocybin, with the passing of a 2019 proposal.
-Now, psilocybin is decriminalized in the entire state and will be available at licensed facilities beginning in 2024 through a psilocybin access program.
-In addition, growing and sharing of the following psychedelics have also been decriminalized:
+Now, five natural psychedelic substances are decriminalized throughout the entire state, effectively removing criminal penalties for personal use, growing, and sharing.
+Psychedelic mushrooms will be available at licensed facilities beginning in 2024.
+Depending on recommendations from the Natural Medicine Advisory Board, a governing body appointed by Colorado’s Governor, the program may include N-N dimethyltryptamine (active substance in ayahuasca), mescaline, and ibogaine by 2026.

 - Psilocin